-Place an "X" in the box on line 3a if you have a valid federal extension of time to file (federal Form 4868 or Form 2350).
-Place an "X" in the box on line 3b if you have a valid Indiana extension of time to file, Form IT-9.
+Place an "X" in the box on line 3a if you have a federal extension of time to file (you filed federal Form 4868, Form 2350, or made an online extension payment).
+Place an "X" in the box on line 3b if you have an Indiana extension of time to file (you filed Form IT-9 or made an online extension payment).